-Being all gung-ho, wide-eyed, and bushy-tailed is awesome when it comes to exercise.
-That’s far better than being all Mehhh about something to be sure.
+Being all gung-ho is awesome when it comes to exercise.
 Doing is better than talking Blah Zey Blah nonsense.
-It’s much easier to get stuff done when you’re a foaming-at-the-mouth animal about it, because motivation is half the battle.
-Buuuut, there is such a thing called “way too much.”
+Motivation is half the battle, but there is such a thing called “way too much.”
 There is a downside to being too eager.
 Overtraining is real.
 And there are even signs that your body gives you, which let you know to calm the fudge down.

-We live in an advertising-dominated world, which constantly feeds us messages that we’re inadequate in very hyper-specific, crazy ways, and because of that, many of us attempt to “fix” ourselves in hyper-specific, crazy ways too.
-If you train your pecs, for instance, you gotta train your back.
+We live in an advertising-dominated world, which constantly feeds us messages that we’re inadequate in hyper-specific, crazy ways, and because of that, many of us attempt to “fix” ourselves in hyper-specific, crazy ways too.
+If you train your pecs, for instance, you have to train your back!
 If you’re training your booty, don’t forget about the rest of your body!

 You can’t function on 1 hour of sleep AND think you’re going to have a great workout - or a great rest of the day for that matter.
 Trust us, most of us need around 7 hours of sleep.
 Some of us only 5 or 6ish.
 Some of us 9ish.

 The consensus is pretty clear.
 You need it to dance through life happily and fully refreshed.